scvolabs/scvolabs-website/index.md

 We'd love to hear from people with expertise in:

+- Back-end web development
-- Mobile-first web development
+- Front-end, mobile-first web development
-- Data architecture and analytics
+- Data architecture, open data and analytics
 - UX design and research
-- Community engagement
+- Community engagement and outreach
-- Project and performance management

 We don't need you to have years and years of formal experience, but we do need you to have a track record of creating great digital products or services.
 This could be in a business context, as part of your studies, or simply projects that you have undertaken in your own time.